PresAndreichev/Control-plane-mygocloud-/README.md

 Kubernetes integration
 Web dashboard
 Cloud-provider integration
 The goal is not to immediately build a production cloud platform, but to grow the system incrementally and explore the engineering challenges that appear as the architecture becomes more complex.

 📌 Current Status

-Current version: Phases 1–3
+Current version: Phases 1–3 completed, Phase 4–5 in development

-The project currently provides:
+Completed
 REST API
 PostgreSQL persistence
 CLI client